Open-ET/flux-data-qaqc/README.rst

 flux-data-qaqc
 ================

-``flux-data-qaqc`` provides a framework to create reproducible workflows for the post-processing and analysis of eddy covariance time series data.
+``flux-data-qaqc`` provides a framework to create reproducible workflows for validation and analysis of eddy covariance data.
+The package is intended for those who need to post-process flux data, particularly for generating daily and monthly evapotransipration (ET) timeseries estimates with energy balance closure corrections applied.
+Applications where this software may be useful include analysis of eddy covariance data, hydrologic or atmospehric model validation, and irrigation and water consumption studies.

-Notable uses:
+Key functionalities and tools include:

 * data validation with methods for quality-based filtering
 * time series tools, e.g. gap-filling and temporal aggregation